How malaria parasite protein PfEMP1 interacts with the human immune system

 Understanding and preventing effects of malaria on pregnant women and their babies

 Stephen’s group has a long-standing interest in how malaria affects pregnant women.
 The parasite accumulates in the placenta and affects both mother and baby.
 Stephen’s group’s work covers understanding how malaria affects the function of the placenta (such as transfer of nutrients to the baby), how mothers develop protective immunity against placental malaria, and studies of how to protect pregnant women from malaria.
 They recently completed a big study in Papua New Guinea of malaria prevention in pregnant women and showed that their drug combination could decrease low birth weight babies by a quarter and premature deliveries by a third.

-Professor Stephen Rogerson is a lead of the Education and Professional Development cross-cutting discipline at the Doherty Institute.
+Professor Stephen Rogerson is a lead of the Global Health cross-cutting discipline at the Doherty Institute.
 He researches malaria in the Department of Medicine and is also an infectious diseases clinician.
 His research has taken him to Papua New Guinea, Malawi and the UK.
 His principal interests are malaria in pregnancy and the pathogenesis and immunity of malaria in young children.
 Since 2005, he has been a member of the Gates Foundation-supported Malaria in Pregnancy Consortium, and he advises WHO on malaria in pregnancy.
 He chairs an interview committee for the Wellcome Trust.
 From 2016, his laboratory will be supported by an NHMRC program grant.